apptainer/singularity-userdocs/reproducible_scif_apps.rst

 Why do we need SCI-F?
 ---------------------

+The Scientific Filesystem (SCIF) provides a consistent and modular method to create containers.
+The SCI-F makes some assumptions about how the container will be created.
+By adhering to with the SCI-F format containers can become more reproducible.
-The Scientific Filesystem (SCIF) provides internal modularity of containers, and it makes it easy for the creator to give the container implied metadata about software.
-For example, installing a set of libraries, defining environment variables, or adding labels that belong to app ``foo`` makes a strong assertion that those dependencies belong to ``foo`` .
-When I run foo, I can be confident that the container is running in this context, meaning with ``foo's`` custom environment, and with ``foo's`` libraries and executables on the path.
-This is drastically different from serving many executables in a single container, because there is no way to know which are associated with which of the container’s intended functions.
-This documentation will walk through some rationale, background, and examples of the SCIF integration for Singularity containers.
+For example, installing a set of libraries, defining environment variables, or adding labels that belong to application ``foo`` makes a strong assertion that those dependencies belong to ``foo``.
+When I run ``foo``, I can be confident that the container is running in this context, meaning with ``foo's`` custom environment, and with ``foo's`` libraries and executables on the path.
+This approach is different from serving many executables in a single container, that may have no way to know which application is associated with the container’s intended functions.
+This documentation will walk through some rationale, background, and examples of the SCI-F integration for Singularity containers.
 For other examples (and a client that works across container technologies) see the the `scientific filesystem <https://sci-f.github.io/>`_.
-This page will primarily cover the native Singularity SCIF integration.

 To start, let’s take a look at this series of steps to install dependencies for software foo and bar.